selvanair/openvpn/doc/man-sections/tls-options.rst

   authority functions, you must set up the files :code:`index.txt` (may be empty) and :code:`serial` (initialize to :code:`01`).

+--cert pkcs11-uri
+  The local peer's certificate in a PKCS#11 token specified as a RFC 7512 uri.
+Cannot be used with ``--key file``. ``--key`` must be left unspecified or point to the same uri.
+All other requrements for the certificate described under ``--cert file`` applies.

+  Requires OpenSSL with pkcs11 engine installed and configured.
+Also see the option ``--pkcs11-engine``.

+  As the same uri is used for certificate and private key, do not include type attribute (:code: `type=cert;` or :code: `type=private;` should not be included)

 --crl-verify args
   Check peer certificate against a Certificate Revocation List.